SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%countdown 5`

 **%createmacro** `<name> <payload>`
-    Info: Admin only, creates a new macro command with your desired payload.
+    Info: **Admin only.** creates a new macro command with your desired payload.
     Example: `%createmacro test hello this is a test`

 **%delete** `<message IDs>`